Conscious Spending Plan: How to Budget by Looking Into the Future

 Short-term savings are things like gift purchases or a brand new pair of AirPods you’ve been desperate to justify buying.
 Mid-term savings include things like a down payment on a car and long-term savings are for big-ticket items such as a down payment on a house or a college fund.

 If we’re following the 50/30/20 (50% essentials/30% wants/20% savings) rule, savings goals and retirement savings fall in the 20% bracket.
-This means that 20% of your take-home pay should end up in savings
+This means that 20% of your take-home pay should end up in savings.

-A Guilt-free conscious spending plan – what you want, period
+Guilt-free spending – what you want, period

 The guilt-free spending part is the hard part.
 It’s all those little costs that add up before you know it.
 The Uber rides, popcorn at the movies, an extra cocktail at happy hour.
 These kinds of things can be difficult to prepare for unless you live a rigorously planned-out social life.
 Ideally, you want to set aside 20-30% of your take-home pay for this type of spending and variable expenses.